Morphl-AI/MorphL-Community-Edition/README.md

 The code that you'll find in this repository is a mirror that we use for making releases.
 If you want to contribute to a pipeline or create a new model, please open a pull request in the corresponding repository from the [MorphL-AI organization](https://github.com/Morphl-AI).

 You can read more about MorphL here: https://morphl.io.
 Follow us on Twitter: https://twitter.com/morphlio.
 Join our Slack community and chat with other developers: http://bit.ly/morphl-slack

+# MorphL Cloud

+On-premises, Cloud or Hybrid.
+For companies that want to AI-enhance their digital products & services without the hassle of dealing with a Big Data & Machine Learning infrastructure, we offer several deployment options that best suits your business needs and budget.

+For enterprise sales or partnerships please contact us [here](https://morphl.io/company/contact.html) or at contact [at] morphl.io.

 ## License